 A student completing a Ph.D. dissertation has a responsibility to have created a new field of investigation, performed a meaningful investigation, performed analysis to tie current work to prior theory, examined the societal and commercial potential of their work, and found a way to communicate deep level knowledge in an understandable fashion to their committee and public.

-Spring 2017 - 2 PhD graduates.
+Spring 2018 - 4 PhD graduates.

-Summer 2017 - 2 PhD graduates.
+Summer 2018 - 1 PhD graduate.

-Fall 2017 - 0 PhD graduates.
+Fall 2018 - 6 PhD graduates.

 N/A.